GWGHQ ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of June 2, 2023 in the Class Action Filed on Behalf of GWG Holdings, Inc. Shareholders

 CLASS ACTION CASE DETAILS: The filed complaint alleges that GWG Holdings, Inc. made materially false and/or misleading statements and/or failed to disclose that: (i) Defendants intended to, and did, misappropriate GWG assets, (ii) GWG's life insurance investment business had failed, and (iii) GWG could only repay prior investors by issuing increasing amounts of securities to new investors.
 In essence, Defendants had turned GWG into a Ponzi scheme.

-NO COST TO YOU: If you purchased GWG Holdings, Inc. securities during the relevant period, you may be entitled to compensation without payment of any out-of-pocket fees.
+NO COST TO YOU: If you purchased GWG securities during the relevant period, you may be entitled to compensation without payment of any out-of-pocket fees.

 ABOUT KLEIN LAW FIRM